Opinion: Tears, tantrums, nightmare nappies: We need honest portrayals of motherhood

 Tears, tantrums, nightmare nappies: We need more honest portrayals of motherhood

 So much of motherhood is depicted as big moments.
 A positive pregnancy test.
 Waters breaking in the fruit and vegetable aisle.
-That split second where all your hopes and dreams from the last nine months are suspended in the air as you wait for your baby’s first piercing cry.
+That split second when all your hopes and dreams from the last nine months are suspended in the air as you wait for your baby’s first piercing cry.
 First birthdays and first teeth and first words.
-Bath times that resemble Dove adverts where bubbles float around daintily, as your lathered-up cherub splashes sweetly in the water.
+Bathtimes that resemble Dove adverts, where bubbles float around daintily as your lathered-up cherub splashes sweetly in the water.

-But that’s not reality – or at least not the whole picture.
+But that’s not reality – or at least, not the whole picture.
 At least not for me.
-As I mark half a year of motherhood, I’m left feeling reflective (if a little emotional) at how far I’ve come and how far society has to go in its portrayals of motherhood.
+As I mark half a year of motherhood, I’m left feeling reflective (if a little emotional) at how far I’ve come and how far society has to go in its portrayals of being a mum.

-Caring for a baby can feel so incredibly lonely, which is ironic as a trip to the bathroom without an audience is now a luxury.
-But if we were more honest, more real, as a society about how we portrayed motherhood, then maybe it would feel a little less like being the only soldier in the trenches.
+Caring for a baby can feel so incredibly lonely, which is ironic, as a trip to the bathroom without an audience is now a luxury.
+But if we were more honest, more real, as a society in the way we depict motherhood, then maybe it would feel a little less like being the only soldier in the trenches.

-So much of mothering isn’t in the big moments, but the in-betweens.
-The fifth nappy change in a row as you desperately attempt to leave the house for a whiff of fresh air before the sun sets for another day.
-Coffees gone cold and rushed showers spent listening out for cries.
-Never-ending laundry and aching muscles and inexplicable tears.
-Grieving for the tiny baby disappearing before your eyes and surges of sheer awe at every new development.
+So much of mothering isn’t in the big moments: it’s in the in-betweens.
+The fifth nappy-change in a row, as you desperately attempt to leave the house for a whiff of fresh air before the sun sets for another day.
+Coffees gone cold, and rushed showers spent listening out for cries.
+Never-ending laundry, and aching muscles, and inexplicable tears.
+Grieving for the tiny baby disappearing before your eyes, and surges of sheer awe at every new development.

 I wish we saw more of this.
 The raw, the messy and the mundane; the madly, wildly wonderful.

 In everything we watch and read, motherhood seems to be portrayed as one of two extremes.
-There is the pristine and immaculate world of Instagram feeds, where angelic babies play with neutral, wooden toys and wear Scandi-inspired clothes whilst perfectly made-up mothers breastfeed with one hand and sip green smoothies with the other.
-Where behaviour experts explain in 10 second clips why in fact saying “no” to our toddlers as they scribble on our walls is trauma-inducing or why saying “well done” to their achievements sets them up for a life of failure and dependence.
+There is the pristine and immaculate world of Instagram feeds, where angelic infants play with neutral, wooden toys and wear Scandi-inspired clothes while perfectly made-up mothers breastfeed and sip green smoothies.
+Where behaviour experts explain in 10-second clips why saying “No” to our toddlers as they scribble on our walls is trauma-inducing, or why saying “Well done” to their achievements sets them up for a life of failure and overdependence.

-Celebrities girl-bossing straight from the labour ward and businesswomen building multi-million empires and politicians debating policy all with tiny babies in tow.
+Celebrities girl-bossing straight from the labour ward, businesswomen building multimillion-pound empires, and politicians debating policy, all with tiny babies in tow.
 If you’re not doing any of these things, it can feel like you’re falling short of society’s (unachievable) expectations.

 On the flip side of this is the depiction of motherhood as an impenetrably dark place.
-The NHS estimates 1 in 10 new mothers will be impacted by postpartum depression and shows like Deadwater Fell, Angela Black and The Cry have helped to bring conversations about maternal mental health into the public sphere.
+The NHS estimates that one in 10 new mothers will be affected by postpartum depression, and shows like Deadwater Fell, Angela Black and The Cry have helped to bring conversations about maternal mental health into the public sphere.

-It is vital to know about how motherhood impacts women in order to better support them.
-We need more of these nuanced presentations of the consequences of inadequate mental health support for new mothers.
-But I can’t help feeling like the trope of the mother struggling with her mental health almost glamorises what is an awful reality, commodifying it for TV ratings whilst the state still fails to act.
+It is vital to understand how motherhood affects women in order to better support them.
+We need more of these nuanced representations of the consequences of inadequate mental health support for new mothers.
+But I can’t help feeling that the trope of the mother struggling with her mental health almost glamourises what is an awful reality, commodifying it for TV ratings while the state still fails to act.

-To depict motherhood as either like being stuck in a black hole or floating on cloud nine does women damage.
+To depict motherhood as either being stuck in a black hole or floating on cloud nine does women damage.
 For many, like me, it can feel like both at once, or something in the middle.
-Sometimes it is intense joy and sometimes it is exhausted apathy and quite often, it is sheer survival.
+Sometimes it is intense joy, and sometimes it is exhausted apathy – and quite often, it is sheer survival.

-The things we watch and read matter because they validate our experiences and allow us to feel a little less alone – and a little more normal.
-When I see portrayals of motherhood, it’s mostly in the form of middle class idylls: pressed mothers who live in massive Victorian houses who sneak sips of red wine to manage their mildly cheeky blonde children and incompetent husbands.
-I rarely see depictions of working class motherhood, except in certain sections of the media, where we are vilified as a burden on the state for having multiple children or not working.
+The things we watch and read matter, because they validate our experiences and allow us to feel a little less alone – and a little more normal.
+When I see portrayals of motherhood, they mostly take the form of a middle-class idyll: mothers under pressure who live in massive Victorian houses and sneak sips of red wine to help them cope with their mildly cheeky blonde children and incompetent husbands.
+I rarely see depictions of working-class mothers – except in certain sections of the media, where they are vilified as a burden on the state for having multiple children or not working.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-Representation of Muslim mothers are harder to come by still.
-As a 20-something Muslim woman with a new baby, I find myself unrrepresented in everything I read and watch.
-We are the broken English-speaking, outdated backdrop to stories about escaping traditional upbringings and finding freedom.
-We are shalwar kameez clad and surgically attached to the oven.
+Representation of Muslim mothers is harder still to come by.
+As a twentysomething Muslim woman with a new baby, I find myself unrepresented in everything I read and watch.
+We are the broken-English-speaking, outdated backdrop to stories about escaping traditional upbringings and finding freedom.
+We are shalwar-kameez-clad and surgically attached to the oven.
 Or, as a former prime minister graciously implied, we are so submissive and home-bound that we are to blame for our children’s radicalisation.

-Being a mum is hard, no doubt about it.
-If I could open a book or turn on the TV and see myself mirrored back to me – a humorous, nuanced take on motherhood for those who don’t have live-in nannies, the beauty of mothering shown by people who look like me – I think it would feel a little easier.
+Being a mum is hard; there’s no doubt about it.
+If I could open a book, or turn on the TV, and see myself mirrored back at me – a humorous, nuanced take on motherhood for those without live-in nannies; the beauty of mothering captured in stories about, or acted by, people who look like I do – I think it would feel a little easier.

 Register for free to continue reading